 Additionally, your upper or lower jaws may not be quite the same size.
 When that happens, your teeth cause an overbite (if your lower jaw is smaller) or underbite (if your upper jaw is smaller), which can cause chewing difficulties and additional cavities due to uneven wear and tear.

 Tooth and jaw complications can also relate to tooth decay, losing your baby teeth too early, accidents, or early childhood habits such as thumb sucking.

-Straightening your teeth with braces not only increases your confidence to smile, but also improves your dental hygiene.
+Orthodontic treatments such as teeth alignment and braces not only increase your confidence to smile, but also improve your dental hygiene.
 Say goodbye to food stuck in-between your gaps!

 The good news is, teeth straightening and jaw re-alignment can be achieved with professional orthodontic care.
 Your orthodontist can establish what sort of teeth straightening you will need, and work out how much your braces or other treatments will cost.

 Your first dental visit will be with your local or family dentist.
 Discuss your dental concerns at your routine visit with your dentist and they can then refer you to an orthodontist to discuss any teeth alignment concerns.
 An orthodontist is a dentist that specialises in dental correction.
 Your orthodontist will determine the appropriate teeth straightening options needed for your teeth.

 What age should your teeth first be checked by an orthodontist?

 There is no right or wrong answer as to when your child should first visit an orthodontist.
 Around the age of 7 is when permanent teeth start to work their way through, therefore orthodontist appointments can be arranged anywhere between 6 and 10 years.
 Dental issues start to become apparent when your adult teeth push through; problems such as teeth overcrowding or underbites, for example.
 Seeing an orthodontist pre-teen does not mean braces will be arranged straight away, it just means you can prepare for the appropriate treatment in the future.